-We spoke to Hasina Khan, who works alongside the Tackling Islamophobia Working Group (TIWG), about why National Hate Crime Week is so important and what should be done to tackle hate crime.
+We spoke to Hasina Khan, who works alongside the Tackling Islamophobia Working Group (TIWG), about what should be done to tackle hate crime.
 TIWG was set up to tackle Islamophobia in response to a rise in hate crime against Muslims.

 Why is National Hate Crime Awareness Week so important?